MaddieM4/python-libcps/README.md

 adding license preambles and such everywhere.
 The author appreciates your patience, and capacity to tolerate general laziness/other priorities.

+This software recently underwent a massive restructure.
+It's a lot better, but breaks compatibility for anyone who was using it.
+This is still a very immature library, so stuff like that tends to happen, although it will get more stable over time.

 Dependencies
 ============